How To Find A Manufacturer For Your Product Line In 9 Steps (2024)

 Step 6: Ask for Samples

-Never commit without seeing product samples.
+It is advised to never commit without seeing product samples.
 This not only verifies product quality but also gives you a feel of their production capabilities.
 Note that some manufacturers may charge for samples.
-On Wonnda you can request samples directly from the supplier or even directly order them within our sample shop.
+You can request samples directly on Wonnda from manufacturers you are interested in.

 Many manufacturers are able to offer you packaging options as part of their full-service manufacturing options.
 Make sure to be clear about your packaging preferences upfront.
 Also evaluate if your product is subject to any specific packaging requirements (e.g. food, supplements, cosmetics).
 Additionally, you need to decide if you only require primary packaging (e.g. bottle) or also need secondary packaging (paper box, etc.).